Skip to Content

 Step 1, Provide the contract

-• Upload a file (default), Drag and drop a PDF or text file, or click to browse.
+• Upload a file (default), Drag and drop a PDF, Word document (.docx), or text file (up to 50MB), or click to browse.
 Text is extracted automatically.

 • Paste text, Switch to the Paste tab to enter contract text manually.